CS5500FlexGang/CommonAssessmentTool/README.md

 4. Log in as admin (username: `admin` password: `admin123`)

-5. Click on each endpoint to use
+5. Click on each endpoint to use -Create User (Only users in admin role can create new users.
+The role field needs to be either "admin" or "case_worker")

 -Create User (Only users in admin role can create new users.
 The role field needs to be either "admin" or "case_worker")